- Planning & Economic Development

 General Municipal Law 239-l, m & n Review

-The deadline for the next regular meeting of the Cayuga County GML 239-l, m & n Review Committee is Tuesday, February 12, 2019.
+The Cayuga County GML 239-l, m & n Review Committee meets regularly the third Thursday of each month.
+The referral submission deadline for a regularly schedule Review Committee meeting is Tuesday the week prior to the meeting date.
 Complete referrals must be received by this date in order to be reviewed at the next Committee meeting.
 The full schedule is available here.
+Meetings

 Agendas & Minutes